 About Hailes Castle

-Free to enter at all reasonable times, it can be quite fun to explore Hailes Castle and, in particular, look out for its two vaulted pit-prisons.
+Free to enter at all reasonable times, exploring Hailes Castle is a fun stop along any journey.
+In particular, look out for its 2 vaulted pit-prisons.